Russian shelling kills 10 as Putin seeks gains before Ukraine receives Western tanks

 Russia said the United States was “pumping weapons into Ukraine”.

-“Fierce fighting continues along the front lines,” said Kharkiv regional governor Oleh Synehubov, adding that Ukrainian forces were holding out.
+“Fierce fighting continues along the front lines,” said Kharkiv regional governor Oleh Syniehubov, adding that Ukrainian forces were holding out.

 Oleskandr Musiyenko, head of the Military and Strategic Research Centre of Ukraine, said Russia was sending in more reinforcements, mainly conscripts, to block Ukrainian advances.

-“But they do not have the level of artillery and tank support they had on Feb.
-24,” Musiyenko said.
+“But they do not have the level of artillery and tank support they had on 24 February,” Mr Musiyenko said.

-British intelligence officials believe Russian forces conducted probing attacks near Orikhiv in southeastern Ukraine and in Vuhledar in the east, but were unlikely to have achieved “substantive advances.”
+British intelligence officials believe Russian forces conducted probing attacks near Orikhiv in southeastern Ukraine and in Vuhledar in the east, but were unlikely to have achieved “substantive advances”.

 Kyiv also accuses Moscow of deporting children as well as adults from occupied areas and giving them Russian passports.